mre/vscode-snippet/README.md

 ### Inserting a snippet

 1. Open the Explorer by clicking <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>E</kdb>
-2. Open the Snippets
+2. Open the Snippets section
 3. Click on the snippet that you want to insert

 ![Preview](https://raw.githubusercontent.com/mre/vscode-snippet/master/contrib/snippets-storage/insert.gif)

-### Creating a folder for snippets
+### Creating a folder for the snippets

 1. Open the Snippets section
 2. Click on the <kbd>+</kbd> icon (alternatively, you can right click on any snippet or a folder and select "New Folder")